 The biotic diversity provided a wide array of resources for food, fuel, shelter, and water.
 Glacial erratics are abundant.
-The large amount of rocks in the glacial till had broad utility for stone technologies.
+The large number of rocks in the glacial till had broad utility for stone technologies.
 Large cobbles and small boulders were often used as weights to hold down tipi covers.
 Granitic raw materials were used to make ground and pecked stone artifacts.
 Rocks were also frequently used in stone boiling and sweat bathing.
-Knappable stones are found in the stream gravels including Swan River chert (SRC), Tongue River silicified sediment (TRSS), and cherts.